cbsd/cbsd/README.md

 env workdir=/usr/jails /usr/local/cbsd/sudoexec/initenv
 ```

-when you run the script, all binaries and components will be compiled and installed.
+Notes: when you run the `initenv` script, all binaries and components will be compiled and installed.

 ## Contributors